dudebout/matrix.skeleton/README.md

 \end{document}
 ```

-For more information, read the manual available in this repository.
+More information and examples are available in [the manual](http://dudebout.com/files/pdfs/matrix.skeleton-manual.pdf).